AmaanK03/Vocabulary-Builder/README.md

 ### Quiz mode
 ![image](https://github.com/AmaanK03/Vocabulary-Builder/assets/123104886/913b1a35-48a5-42d1-98a9-8f75a17e1e9e)

-This Photo shows that the Test feature working and displaying that question that was answered wrong...
+This Photo shows that the Test feature working and displaying that questions that was answered wrong...